eunos-1128/openstructure/modules/doc/actions.rst

    * "rmsd", "rmsd_coverage". "lddt_lp" "bb_rmsd" and
      "rmsd_(model|reference)_ligand" are the BiSyRMSD, the corresponding
-     coverage, lDDT-LP, backbone RMSD and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
+     coverage, LDDT-LP, backbone RMSD and assigned model ligand (or reference ligand if the --by-model-ligand-output flag was set) if an assignment was found, respectively, empty otherwise.
    * "rmsd_unassigned" is empty if an assignment was found, otherwise it